smusab9152/LA_Crime/Problem_Statements.md

 # Problem Statements
 ## 1. Regression (Forecasting & Trends)
+### **Algorithms Used**: Linear Regression, Multiple Linear Regression and Random Forest Regressor
+- Predicting number of crimes based on hour of the day.

-- “Can we predict the number of crimes that will occur in a given month in Los Angeles using past data, area, and premise information?”
+- Predicting number of crimes in a given month.
-- “Does the time of day (hour) significantly influence crime frequency, and can we build a regression model to predict hourly crime counts?”
-- “Can victim demographics (age, sex, descent) improve the accuracy of predicting monthly crime volumes across different areas?”
+- Predicting number of crimes based on the hour of the day and month of the year.
+- Predicting monthly crime volumns accross different areas with victim demographics(age,sex,descent).

 ## 2. Binary Classification